ds2643/ichapy/README.md

 `> python -m pytest -v test.py`

 ## Dataset
-A new, unrestricted dataset is now included (source: https://imagej.nih.gov/ij/plugins/ihc-toolbox/index.html).
+A new, unrestricted dataset is now included ([source](https://imagej.nih.gov/ij/plugins/ihc-toolbox/index.html)).
 The dataset originally used to calibrate this program is not available for reasons relating to patient privacy.

 ## Current State
 While this code is currently under-documented, incomplete, and packaged without tests, I hope to at some point in the future salvage the contents for open distribution.
 Please contact me by email if you are interested in such a tool.